microsoft/winapp-windows-ai/README.md

 yarn add <path to tgz>
 ```

-### 2. Add winsdk as a Dependency
+### 2. Add winappcli as a Dependency

-The `@microsoft/winsdk` package has not been published to npm yet.
+The `@microsoft/winappcli` package has not been published to npm yet.
 You can install a copy of the package from GitHub.

-Check which `@microsoft/winsdk` version your `electron-windows-ai-addon` package depends on in the [Release notes](<(https://github.com/microsoft/electron-windows-ai-addon/releases)>).
-Then download the [prerelease .tgz](https://github.com/microsoft/winsdk/releases) (can be found within Assets folder of the Release) for that version of `@microsoft/winsdk`.
+Check which `@microsoft/winappcli` version your `electron-windows-ai-addon` package depends on in the [Release notes](<(https://github.com/microsoft/electron-windows-ai-addon/releases)>).
+Then download the [prerelease .tgz](https://github.com/microsoft/WinAppCli/releases) (can be found within Assets folder of the Release) for that version of `@microsoft/winappcli`.

 ```bash
 yarn add <path to tgz>